expressjs/expressjs.com/guide/error-handling.md

 ## The Default Error Handler

 Express comes with an in-built error handler, which takes care of any errors that might be encountered in the app.
-This default error-handling middleware is added at the end of the middleware stack.
+This default error-handling middleware function is added at the end of the middleware function stack.

-If you pass an error to `next()` and you do not handle it in an error handler, it will be handled by the built-in error handler - the error will be written to the client with the stack trace.
+If you pass an error to `next()` and you do not handle it in an error handler, it will be handled by the built-in error handler; the error will be written to the client with the stack trace.
 The stack trace is not included in the production environment.

 <div class="doc-box doc-info" markdown="1">
-Set the environment variable `NODE_ENV` to "production", to run the app in production mode.
+Set the environment variable `NODE_ENV` to `production`, to run the app in production mode.
 </div>

-If you call `next()` with an error after you have started writing the response, for instance if you encounter an error while streaming the response to the client, Express' default error handler will close the connection and make the request be considered failed.
+If you call `next()` with an error after you have started writing the response (for example, if you encounter an error while streaming the response to the client) the Express default error handler closes the connection and fails the request.

-So when you add a custom error handler you will want to delegate to the default error handling mechanisms in express, when the headers have already been sent to the client.
+So when you add a custom error handler, you will want to delegate to the default error handling mechanisms in Express, when the headers have already been sent to the client:

 ~~~js
 function errorHandler(err, req, res, next) {